 - Example: Linda is age 18 and she applies for MO HealthNet for Pregnant Women (MPW).
 She is married to Bob and they have a son, Larry, who is 6 months old.
 Linda lives with her parents, her spouse, and her son.
 Bob is working part-time.
 Linda states that she and Bob are joint tax filers who claim Larry as a tax dependent.
 Linda is under age 19, but does not claim to be a tax dependent, so her household falls under non-filer rules.
 Her household must include her spouse, her son, her unborn child, and her parents.

-Refer to the MAGI Household Composition Chart in MEDES Resources for more information.
+Refer to the Constructing a MAGI Household chart in MEDES Resources for more information.